Shayan-hab/ML-from-scratch/README.md

 ## 5. 🧠 Understanding Your Data
 This section focuses on exploring and analyzing datasets to uncover patterns, detect data quality issues, and prepare meaningful insights before model building.
 Understanding your data is the foundation of every successful machine learning project.
+Univariate EDA focuses on analyzing and visualizing each variable individually to understand its distribution, patterns, and outliers.